Kyrgyzstan

 About Kyrgyzstan

-Gorgeous mountains, alpine lakes and even a large walnut forest, Kyrgyzstan is the perfect place for outdoor adventures and nomadic culture.
-You can choose from a day of swimming at one of the many lakes, climbing a high peak, or an overnight horse trek, not forgetting fishing and hunting.
+Gorgeous mountains, alpine lakes and even a large walnut forest, Kyrgyzstan is the perfect place for outdoor adventures, trekking and nomadic culture.
+You can choose from a day of swimming at one of the many lakes, climbing a high peak, or an overnight horse trek, not forgetting fishing and hunting while resting your nights in a yurt.

 Kyrgyz people have been and are still partly nomadic people who move continuously between the mountains and valleys of the regions with their cattle and live in their “mobile homes” called a yurt, like in the picture to the right.
 If you are not a person looking for an easy vacation but more an adventure, Kyrgyzstan is the place to be.